How to Highlight a Specific Row in a Blazor Pivot Table?

 </SfPivotView>

-In the code example above, we access the data for the current cell through the context parameter within the CellTemplate property.
-Following this, the properties data.ValueSort["levelName"] and data.RowHeaders are used to identify the current row header name.
-If it matches the condition (in this case, France.Road Bikes), the custom style is applied to the cell using Pivot.PivotValues[data.RowIndex][data.ColIndex].CssClass property.
-This will change the background color of the specific row (in this case, the “Road Bikes” row under “France”).
-You can adapt the code to fit your specific requirements, such as checking for different row headers or applying different styles.
+property.
+This will change the background color of the specific row (specifically, the “Road Bikes” row under “France”).
+You can modify the code to fit your specific requirements, such as checking for different row headers or applying various styles.

-The following screenshot, which portrays the results of the code snippet mentioned above,
+The following screenshot illustrates the results of the above code snippet.

 Screenshot

-You can refer to this GitHub sample for a practical demonstration of this code.
+You can refer to this GitHub sample for a practical demonstration of the code.

 Conclusion

-You can also refer to our Blazor Pivot Table feature tour page to learn about its other groundbreaking feature representations and documentation, and how to quickly get started for configuration specifications.
+You can also refer to our Blazor Pivot Table feature tour page to learn about its other groundbreaking features, documentation, and how to quickly get started with configuration specifications.
 You can also explore our Blazor Pivot Table example to understand how to create and manipulate data.